Posts Tagged ‘london’

 West Side Story

-West Side Story is a musical with a book by Arthur Laurents, music by Leonard Bernstein, and lyrics by Stephen Sondheim.
-The musical’s plot is based on William Shakespeare’s Romeo and Juliet.
+West Side Story on Broadway, NYCWest Side Story is a musical with a book by Arthur Laurents, music by Leonard Bernstein, and lyrics by Stephen Sondheim.
+The musical’s plot is based on William Shakespeare‘s Romeo and Juliet.
 Set in New York in the mid-1950s, the musical explores the rivalry between two teenage gangs of different ethnic and cultural backgrounds.
 The young protagonist, Tony, who belongs to the Anglo gang (Jets), falls in love with Maria, the sister of the rival Puerto Rican gang’s (Sharks) leader.
 The dark theme, sophisticated music, extended dance scenes, and focus on social problems marked a turning point in American musical theatre.
 Bernstein’s score for the musical has become extremely popular; it includes “Something’s Coming,” “Maria,” “America,” “Somewhere,” “Tonight,” “Jet Song,” “I Feel Pretty,” “One Hand, One Heart,” and “Cool.”

 After Miss Julie